1,000 Books Before Kindergarten

 How many minutes should I read?

 As many as you want!
 We recommend that every child try to read at least 20-30 minutes per day.
-Let’s see if we can break last year’s record of 484,000 minutes read by Milton Summer Readers!
-If we reach our goal, the Milton Rotary will make a donation on our behalf to Special Olympics, supporting kid and adult athletes with disabilities.
+Our goal is to have Milton Summer Readers read 500,000 minutes over the course of the summer!
+If we reach that goal, the Milton Rotary will make a donation on our behalf to Habitat for Humanity.

 What should I read?